Collaborne/media-player/README.md

 - **Out of the box**

 You can just use a component that contains all the futures.
 See in [CodeSandbox](https://codesandbox.io/s/media-player-example-wnqwb1).
-*NOTE: Wait the sandbox until installs all dependencies.*
+*NOTE: Wait the sandbox until installs all dependencies and refresh it in case if it got "staled"*

 ```ts
 import { VideoPlayer } from '@collaborne/video-player';